 Android has Google Now. iOS has Siri (and Google Now).
 Windows Phone has Cortana.
 That's the way the story goes, or at least, that's how it has progressed thus far.
 According to Reuters, this may soon change.
 Microsoft apparently plans to bring its Halo-inspired digital assistant to both Android and iOS.

 Like Google Now, Cortana tries to learn your behavior and interests in order to simplify your life and be relevant.
+It can respond to questions or make itself useful in the background by pulling information from your email or calendar appointments to suggest when you should leave.
 Read More

 Hope you're not tired of hearing about the Google Drive!
 As the rumors about Google's Totally Not Dropbox service leak out in ever-increasing droves, it gets safer and safer to assume the launch is imminent.
 According to Reuters, Google may be launching the service as soon as Tuesday.
 Or, as they're calling it across the pond, "today."